ThisIsMirk/nba_ROTY_predictor/README.md

     mydata.to_csv(f'college_reg_stats.csv', index=False)
     print(mydata)
 ```
 Our webscraping model is encased in a for loop that iterates through pages on the RealGM website.
-After adding the RealGM link to our Source variable we called on the BeautifulSoup function to find an html lines with the 'th' tag as this contained data within the tables on the page.
+After adding the RealGM link to our Source variable we called on the BeautifulSoup function to find html lines with the 'th' tag as this contained data within the tables on the page.
 You can also see how we created our column names using the headers.append function.

 Another for loop allowed us to iterate through each row in the table looking for additional tags such as 'tr' and 'td' to specify the data that we wanted.
 Then, we appended each scan and added it to our data frame.
 Finally we exported this data to a csv file, allowing us to get started on the machine learning model of this project.

 # Model Training and Evaluation
 We used the Random Forest Classifier as our method of machine learning for this model.
-The reason why we used a classifier model is because our target variable being 'Ranking' (1-5) is a categorical variable and not numeric.
+The reason we used a classifier model is because our target variable being 'Ranking' (1-5) is a categorical variable.

 ```
 # Load the data from the CSV file